 Discipline Is Worship: What I Realized That Changed Everything

-I watched an Instagram reel the other day.
+I watched an Instagram reel the other day by @MattChenard - absolutely worth the follow.

 It wasn’t flashy.
-Just a guy talking about how discipline is an act of worship.
+Just a brother talking about how discipline is an act of worship.

 Paul wrote about disciplining his body daily.
 Yeshuah (Jesus) modeled it too—rising early to pray, staying faithful in the synagogue, living a life marked by quiet, consistent discipline.
 And ultimately, in His obedience to Yahweh: